 When I plan a party I think the two most important tasks are finding the right location and picking a theme.

 I knew I wanted to use a rustic theme and set a table to highlight the tree and greenery in this setting.
 So I set out to create a place where we could enjoy the outdoors in a casual but fun way.

 Lighting is so important and I can’t even begin to tell you much I love to add lighting to our dinner parties.

 Over the years.
 I have accumulated five strings of the LED Outdoor Hanging Lights.
-I have two different lengths, 24′ and 48′.
-I highly encourage you to buy a longer length.
-I bought most of my lights at Costco but you can also find them here.
+I have used them to hang two different lengths, 24′ and 48′.

 The secret to hanging lights is zip ties.
 I used the ties to attach the lights to the fence and the tree.
 If you want to hang lights to a tree it is easiest to either string them around the trunk or screw in a small hook into the trunk.
 (Adding a screw into a healthy tree shouldn’t harm it.
 If the tree is damaged or weak, it is not recommended.)

 We have a non-voltage wire that runs up the back of our tree trunk so I attached the lights to the wire with zip ties.